-The whole Southern Ridges area from Mount Faber Park to Kent Ridge Park are not often busy places so expect to have the gardens to yourself.
-My favorite thing to do is find a giant fan-palm to sit under and chill out Singapore style.
+The whole Southern Ridges area from Mount Faber Park to Kent Ridge Park is not often a busy place, so expect to have the gardens to yourself.
+My favorite thing to do is find a giant fan palm to sit under and chill out Singapore-style.

-Singapore is known for some very unique bridges including that of Henderson Waves, a bridge-shaped into a wooden wave which connects Mount Faber Park to neighboring Telok Blangah Hill Park.
+Singapore is known for some very unique bridges, including that of Henderson Waves, a bridge-shaped into a wooden wave that connects Mount Faber Park to neighboring Telok Blangah Hill Park.

 I chose to take the bus all the way across Singapore and alight at Changi Village (not Changi Airport) the bus/ train section takes around one hour.